About

 Her article “Cherchez la Femme: A Good Woman’s Place in Hard-Boiled Detective Fiction,” was published in Clues: A Journal of Detection (2018) and focuses on the often sought for dependable woman in hard-boiled worlds.

-She is currently working on a book entitled Dark Logic: The American Gothic in Detective Mysteries with Lexington Press.
+She is currently putting the finishing touches on a book about how American detective fiction grows from the gothic tradition, entitled Dark Logic: The American Gothic in Detective Mysteries (Lexington Press).